ivanya93/ivanya93/README.md

 ## 🚀 What I'm Working On

 - Building visual, actionable dashboards using Power BI/Tableau and Python
+- Creating projects using EDA and and statistics
 - Automating reporting processes and improving data pipelines in my department
 - Preparing for a transition into the Data & Reporting team within my organization
 - Learning more about LLMs and AI-powered tools and Data Engineering